efren-palacios/duellinks/_posts/content/news/2018/04/2018-04-01-in-game-updates-april.md

 ### [Awaken!
 Rainbow Dragon!](/events/march-2018/awaken-rainbow-dragon/) Survey

 Konami actively reads player feedback so fill in the event survey to voice any woes.
-If you felt there weren't enough UR/SR drops, drops weren't evenly distributed or perhaps lack of gems got you feeling down - put it in words!
+If you felt there weren't enough UR/SR drops, drops weren't evenly distributed or perhaps lack of Gems got you feeling down - put it into words!
 You can also use the survey to write non-event feedback.

 ![](/img/content/news/2018/04/in-game-updates/survey-awaken-rainbow-dragon.jpg)